Let’s Build a Reactive UI Framework – Part 1: Data Flow

 - Once a

-recalculates, it is now fresh, and it notifies its dependents.
+Calcrecalculates, it is now fresh, and it notifies its dependents.

 - This process continues until all facts are fresh.

-s that were affected by the change have
+And that’s it.
+Now all the Calcs that were affected by the change have

 recalculated, and we’re awaiting another change.